 “You will not be affected, adversely or otherwise, by allowing your data to be used in any study or analysis, no matter what other studies, data sets, or information sources, are available.”

 (Algorithmic Foundations of Differential Privacy by Cynthia Dwork).

-Another way of looking at Differential Privacy is as a contract made between an algorithm and an individual’s data record, guaranteeing that when applied on the dataset - the algorithm will produce an output with the same probability whether the given record was part of the computation or not.
-This means that from an individual’s perspective, the algorithm is obligated to not rely on her data in a way that will impact the outcome of the computation.
+Another way to look at Differential Privacy is as a contract made between an algorithm and an individual’s data record.
+The contract guarantees that when applied on the dataset – the algorithm will produce an output with the same probability whether the given record was part of the computation or not.
+This means that the algorithm is obligated to not rely on a single individual’s data in a way that will drastically impact the outcome of the computation.
 Sounds too good to be true?
 In the world of big data this is actually quite trivial.
-Imagine an enterprise with millions of records in each dataset - why should a single record be that meaningful for any type of analytics?
+Imagine an enterprise with millions of records in each dataset.
+Why should a single record be that meaningful for any type of analytics?
 It wouldn’t.
 However, keep in mind that a regular algorithm, without a Differential Privacy “contract”, cannot guarantee privacy even if its output is an aggregated query result over all those millions of records.
 This is because the contribution of a specific person can be quantified from several such queries and allow an attacker to collapse to its target individual (read more about it on our blog post “Top 4 Data Privacy Misconceptions by Corporates”).

 To uphold a Differential Privacy “contract”, an algorithm must adhere to the following formula: